anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 This is the sample yaml configuration file which sets the argument for all functions for running anovos in Azure Databricks

 ### Step 7: Creating jobs for running anovos by initiating cluster on Azure Databricks
+Once you have copied all files in DBFS, then you can create jobs for running anovos by starting cluster and provides all the task details like task name, type, cluster configurations, Parameters and Dependent Libraries.
+Below shows one sample example for creating jobs for reference.

 **•Task Details**
 ![Task details](../../assets/azure_databricks_images/image7.png)